A bit about potatoes –

 Potatoes are high in fiber – which is essential for your Colon and bowel health.
 They are very low in sodium and rich in nutrients.
 A medium potato – we’re not talking a huge Idaho Russet – holds a mere 100-150 calories and contains vitamins B, C, folic acids, pantothenic acid, thiamine, niacin and fair amounts of magnesium, manganese, iron and zinc.
 Potatoes are famously abundant in potassium – a mineral that aids in reducing cramping, muscle tension and calms and relaxes.

 They are also high in complex carbohydrates, which is the preferred form of food to make energy for the body.
 Yes, I know, I’ve just run up again Paleo and Keto’s perspectives on using fat to create energy.
 But this is technically an emergency system for the body and not a dietary principle that should be used to often or for too long as it can create enzyme and blood sugar imbalances.

 Yes, overeating too many potatoes can help you gain weight.
-I do use them for some clients for just that reason.
-However most people can eat as serving size of potatoes regularly not fluxate their weight.
-That’s about 1 to 1 1/2 cups far less than most people pile onto their plates at Thanksgiving.
+I do recommend them for some clients for just that reason.
+However most people can eat a serving size of potatoes regularly not fluxate their weight.
+That’s about 1 to 1 1/2 cups for a serving, often far less than most people pile onto their plates at Thanksgiving.

 They can also be used to lose weight.
 While Clara and I were in Ireland, Gary was playing with the Martian diet – as demonstrated by Matt Damon in the Martian movie and without Vicodin.
 He literally ate just three medium sized potatoes with a bit of butter or ketchup for 2 weeks and lost weight.
-On the other hand, Clara and I were wandering through Dublin in search of Irish stew and potatoes for comfort and some much needed energy – we walked a lot.
-On to the Asian energetics.
+On the other hand, Clara and I were wandering through Dublin in search of Irish stew and potatoes for comfort and some much needed energy.

 Asian energetics of potatoes